 Comprising of mostly small, smooth stones, pea gravel is brilliant for the top layer of a driveway as not only does it come in a wide array of colours for an aggregate, but each stone also boasts a beautiful texture and aesthetic appeal that is pretty much unrivalled in the aggregate game.

-You can achieve both a modern and classic look with pea gravel due to the sheer number of colours you can choose, with lots of reds, browns, and whites available with this material.
+You can achieve both a modern and classic look with pea gravel due to the sheer number of colours you can choose.
+With lots of reds, browns, and whites available with this material.
 It’s not only great to look at but also great to walk on too which is an added bonus, as the rounded edges provide a smooth surface to navigate by foot should you decide to do so.

-Much like marble chips, pea gravel also requires driveway boundary edging as they pieces are so small, they are more difficult to be locked in their place, especially when used on British driveways where they see a lot of foot, or car tyre traffic.
+Much like marble chips, pea gravel also requires driveway boundary edging as the pieces are so small, they are more difficult to be locked in their place, especially when used on British driveways where they see a lot of foot, or car tyre traffic.

 Quarry Process Stone